WeAreAcademy/curriculum-mark/vault/Object-oriented programming on the back-end.md

-# OOP and the back-end
+# OOP on the back-end

+**Goals**
+- build and deploy a RESTful web server with database
+- understand the fundamentals of object-oriented programming

 ## Content
 - [[Basic HTTP]]